 Cancel a request

-If you submit a request by mistake or simply do not need it anymore, you can just mark it as Completed and your designer will not or will stop working on it.
+If you submit a request by mistake or simply do not need it anymore, you can just mark it as Completed and your designer will not work or will stop working on it.